What Is the Cost to Sell a House in Chicago?

 At-a-glance home selling cost example for Chicago

-This at-glance analysis is based on the median home price of $365,000 in Chicago.
+This at-glance analysis is based on the median home sold price of $355,000 in Chicago.
 These figures can be a helpful planning tool for you as you prepare to sell your home.

 Relocation expenses

 Don’t forget relocation costs!
 You have to move somewhere, after all.
-The cost of moving depends on where you are moving and whether you want movers to pack up your belongings for you.
+The cost of moving depends on where you are moving and whether you want movers to pack up your belongings.
 Here is the general cost to move after you sell your home:

 How can I reduce my seller costs in Chicago?